Speaker: Dr. Robert Shave, School of Health & Exercise Sciences, University of British Columbia

 I'm interested in how brains evolve.
 Our lab uses canines to study breed-specific behaviors.
 We also use existing non-human primate data to investigate...
 Read more about Aidan Murphy

-For my research, I take an interdisciplinary approach to studying how phenotypes change in response to environmental constraints and how these changes give rise to complex social and biological identities within hominid species....
+I am interested in using an interdisciplinary approach to studying how phenotypes change in response to environmental constraints and how these changes give rise to complex social and biological identities in hominins....
 Read more about William Eamon Callison